 No. While Box will allow you to enter a Group or List email address in the sharing configuration, the individual members will not become collaborators.
 Box will issue an invitation email that will go to the group but you will see a permission status of "Pending" in the Sharing or Collaboration details for the file/folder.
 Group members will not be able to access the file or folder that was shared.

 Does Box support WebDav?

 Box deprecated support for WebDAV on October 25, 2019.
 Box has completed the end of life for WebDav on April 28, 2023.

 WebDAV connections to Box will continue to work but Box will no longer resolve any issues that may arise as result.
 You are encouraged to stop using WebDAV and start using the web application, Box Drive, or FTP.

 Limited information concerning troubleshooting WebDav connections and known issues can be found on the following Box support page: WebDav with Box

 Does Box.com own or have permission to use the data I upload to my account?

-No. You retain intellectual property rights for any and all data stored in a UW-Madison Enterprise Box account, including project directories.
+No. You retain intellectual property rights for any and all data stored in a UW-Madison Enterprise Box account, including Project Directories.
 The vendor is limited to collecting superficial data used explicitly for purposes of service operation; they at no time may view, use, copy, or sell any account data, including personal information and account content.
 For more information, see Section 8 of the Internet2 / UW-Madison Box Enterprise Customer Agreement.

 What happens to my Box account when I leave the university?

-It is your responsibility to work with your supervisor to identify, migrate, and/or properly store all UW-Madison records so that they can be held in accordance with public records schedules and accessed by UW-Madison if necessary.
+It is your responsibility to work with your supervisor to identify, migrate, and/or properly store all UW-Madison records so that they can be held in accordance with public records schedules and can be accessed by UW-Madison if necessary.